dineshUmasankar/YARTBML/docs/src/whitepaper.md

 ## 5. Conclusion

-The development of our interpreter, inspired by "Writing An Interpreter In Go," has resulted in a powerful and flexible tool that extends the foundational concepts introduced by Thorsten Ball.
-By supporting a wide range of features such as multiple data types, a REPL, arithmetic expressions, variable bindings, first-class and higher-order functions, built-in functions, recursion, and closures, we have created an interpreter that is both educational and practical for real-world programming.
+The development of our interpreter, inspired by "Writing An Interpreter In Go," will result in a powerful and flexible tool that extends the foundational concepts introduced by Thorsten Ball.
+By supporting a wide range of features such as multiple data types, a REPL, arithmetic expressions, variable bindings, first-class and higher-order functions, built-in functions, recursion, and closures, we will create an interpreter that is both educational and practical for real-world programming.
 This project demonstrates the power of language design and the endless possibilities that come with building your own programming tools.

 ## 6. Future Work